We have over 22 years of experience in the Supply of Industrial Vacuum Systems

 We supply industrial vacuum system to various industries.
 We have over 22 years of experience in the Supply of Industrial Vacuum Systems and have supplied and installed numerous systems throughout Australia.

-Client: Milmerran Power Station, Queensland
+Client: Millmerran Power Station, Queensland

 System Description: Central industrial vacuum system

-Product for handling:Coal and coal dust
+Product for handling:Coal splliage, coal dust and coal fines

 Open belt conveyors leading to an excessive build-up of coal and coal dust on the floors and horizontal surfaces.